 Get The Right Investment Property Mindset

-A number of my clients are working towards the purchase of their first investment property.
-They may be adding an investment property to their existing home or the investment property may be their first foray into the investment property market.
+Getting into the right investment property mindset can make the difference between a good investment purchase and making a costly mistake.
+A number of our clients are working towards the purchase of their first investment property.
+This might be your first foray into the investment property market.
+Or you might have paid down a piece of your home loan and thinking about adding an investment property.
 Whatever your journey to this point, it’s important to make sure you are in the right mindset, before you start looking to buy.

 Investment property – the problem of too much choice